-Aparan is located in Aragatsotn region.
-It is 32 km north of the administrative center Ashtarak and about 50 kilometers northwest of the capital Yerevan.
-The town is located on the eastern slopes of Mount Aragats and the northern slopes of Mount Ara, on the shores of Kasagh River, and 1880 meters above sea level.
+Aparan is located in the Aragatsotn region.
+It is 32 km north of the administrative centre Ashtarak and about 50 kilometres northwest of the capital Yerevan.
+The town is located on the eastern slopes of Mount Aragats and the northern slopes of Mount Ara, on the shores of Kasagh River, and is 1880 meters above sea level.
 It has an Alpine climate with snowy winters and mild humid summers.

-The city's name first mentioned in the 2nd century made by Ptolemy.
+The city was first mentioned by Ptolemy in the 2nd century.
 Ptolemy referred to the settlement as Casala which is the Hellenized version of the Armenian name of Kasagh.
-Once it was the center of Nig canton of the Ayrarat province of ancient Armenia.
-Kasagh was under the seat of the Gntunik (Armenian noble) family.
-By the end of the 4th and beginning of the 5th centuries, the Gntunik family founded the Basilica of Kasagh.
+Historically it was the centre of Nig canton of the Ayrarat province of ancient Armenia.
+Kasagh was under the administration of the Gntunik noble family.
+By the end of the 4th and the beginning of the 5th century, the Gntunik family founded the Basilica of Kasagh.

-Between the 9th and 1st centuries, the city was part of the Bagratid Kingdom of Armenia.
-From the 10th century, the settlement of Kasagh became Aparan.
-The new name was originated from the village of Aparank located in the Moxoene province of the Kingdom of Armenia.
+Between the 9th-10th centuries, the city was part of the Bagratid Kingdom of Armenia.
+From the 10th century, the settlement of Kasagh became to be called Aparan.
+The new name originated from the village of Aparank located in the Moxoene province of the Kingdom of Armenia.
 Between 1914-1918, many Armenian refugees moved to Bash-Aparan from the Western Armenian cities of Van, Mush, Alashkert, and Karin.
-The majority of families were the Eastern Armenian town of Khoy.
+The majority of families were from the Eastern Armenian town of Khoy.

 The locals are famous for their generosity and hospitality.
-The most famous dish is " Khrchik"; which has a unique taste because they have special.
-The one and only Gntunik food store is the most popular place in Aparan.
-Here you can taste the fresh Armenian bread, many types of pies, pizzas and other traditional food.
+Gntunik food store is the most popular place in Aparan.
+Here you can taste fresh Armenian bread, different types of pies, and other traditional food.

-The other place in the town is the"Kharandzav" restaurant, which is unique in the area, one of the halls is situated in the cave.
-Near the restaurant, there is a Love Bridge, they say only couples should drink this water and after that, they will get married.
-This wonderful city welcomes everyone and gives unforgettable memories.
+Another interesting place in the town is the"Karandzav" restaurant, which is unique in the area as one of the halls is situated in the cave.
+Near the restaurant, there is a Love Bridge over a river.
+They say that couples who want to get married should drink the water flowing under the bridge to make their wish come true.
+This wonderful city welcomes everyone and gives you nice memories.